 H2b: The posts’ valence is more negative for Twitter/X compared to Instagram and Facebook.

 Finally, little is known regarding the relationship between emoji use and the positivity bias.
 The pilot study showed that the more positive the event, the more emoji participants used.
 However, when adding covariates, the association did not persist.
 Similarly, the pilot study did not reveal any platform-specific differences in emoji use; nevertheless, the ability to accompany a post with a photo or video might influence emoji usage.
-We therefore additionally explore our previously stated research question:
+We therefore additionally explored our previously stated research question:

 RQ: Does positivity bias have an influence on emoji use?